youngdiggsa006/Resume-Scanner/README.md

+Overview
+--
+This project is a web application built with Flask that allows users to upload their resume and input a job description to see how well their resume matches the job description.
+The application uses the '**doc2txt'** library to extract text from DOCX files and the '**sklearn'** library to calculate the similarity between the resume and the job description using cosine similarity.

 Installation Guide
 --
 **Step 1: Prerequisites**
-Before setting up the application, ensure you have the following installed:
+* Before setting up the application, ensure you have the following installed:
   * Python (version 3.6 or later)
   * Pip (Python package installer)

 **Step 2: Clown or Download the Project**
 1. Clone the repository